meffie/talks/notacon-2014/notacon-2014-private-cloud.md

 File Servers
 ============

-* An OpenAFS installation requires one or more servers for file storage.
+* One or more servers for file storage: Solaris, Linux, BSD
-* These may be physical or virtual machines (Solaris, Linux, BSD)
+* These may be physical or virtual machines
-* Not all the servers for a site need to be running the same architecture and operating system,
+* Not all the servers for a site need to be running the same architecture and operating system
-* Each file storage servers should have one or more unix filesystem partitions for data and AFS-metadata storage.
+* Each file storage servers should have one or more unix filesystem partitions for data and AFS-metadata storage
-* The files stored in these partitions are stored in a special format and cannot be accessed directly.
+* The files stored in these partitions are stored in a special format and cannot be accessed directly

 A cell by any other name
 ========================